Assyrian Americans: In Michigan

 Assyrian immigration to cities in Michigan began in the early 20th century.
-The cities in the state include, but are not limited to, Detroit, Southfield, Sterling Heights, Oak Park, Troy, West Bloomfield, Walled Lake, Rochester Hills, Farmington Hills, Ferndale, Warren, Bloomfield Hills and Ann Arbor.
+The cities in the state include, but are not limited to, Detroit, Southfield, Sterling Heights, Oak Park, Troy, West Bloomfield, Walled Lake, Rochester Hills, Farmington Hills, Ferndale, Warren, Bloomfield Hills, and Ann Arbor.
 More and more Assyrians, as they establish themselves financially, quickly move out of Detroit and into the other locations, including San Diego and cities in Arizona.

 Before the 1970s, Assyrians came to the United States in search of greater economic opportunities.
 After the 1970s, many Assyrians fled for political freedom, especially after the rise of Saddam Hussein and after the Gulf War.
 Some were drawn by the economic opportunities they had seen successfully affect their family members who had already immigrated.

 Less stringent immigration laws during the 1960s and 1970s facilitated increasing numbers, with the 1970s seeing the highest number of Assyrians coming to the United States.
 In 1962, the number of Assyrian owned grocery stores was 120, but grew to 278 in 1972.
-The main cause of this were the 1967 Detroit riots, after which Jewish grocery store owners left the area and left the opportunity open for Assyrians to take over.
+The main cause of this was the 1967 Detroit riots, after which Jewish grocery store owners left the area and left the opportunity open for Assyrians to take over.
 Often these Jews sold their old stores to Assyrians.

-Iraqi president Saddam Hussein donated hundreds of thousands of dollars to Chaldean Catholic Churches in Detroit and received a key to the city in the 1980s on behalf of mayor Coleman Young, when the Ba’ath regime was an ally of the United States government.
+Iraqi president Saddam Hussein donated hundreds of thousands of dollars to Chaldean Catholic Churches in Detroit and received a key to the city in the 1980s on behalf of Mayor Coleman Young, when the Ba’ath regime was an ally of the United States government.

-Mostly all new Chaldean Catholic Assyrian immigrants and low-income senior citizens tend to reside in Detroit, in the 7 Mile Road between Woodward Avenue and John R Street.
+Most new Chaldean Catholic Assyrian immigrants and low-income senior citizens tend to reside in Detroit, on the 7 Mile Road between Woodward Avenue and John R Street.
 This area was officially named Chaldean Town in 1999.
-There are eight Chaldean Catholic Churches in Metro Detroit, located in West Bloomfield, Troy (where there are two), Oak Park, Southfield, Warren, Sterling Heights and Detroit.
+There are eight Chaldean Catholic Churches in Metro Detroit, located in West Bloomfield, Troy (two), Oak Park, Southfield, Warren, Sterling Heights, and Detroit.